melenaos/AppointmentsBackend/JUSTIFICATION.md

 They can evolve seperately without having to propage the changes to the oposite layer.
 We can apply versioning to the DTOs without breaking existing consumers.

+### Why there are two seperate repositories for backend and frontend?
+Frontend and backedn should stay independent because they usually evolve at a different speed. we might see frontend iterate really fast while we need the backend to remain stable.
+Different team don't want to step on each other.
+Independent deployment, see the next section.
+Different tooling, CI pipelines won't have to deal with differnt technologies.
+Team boundaries, backend team owns the API and frontent team owns the UI.
+Better and faster code review, less merge conflicts.

+### Independent Deployment for backend and frontend
+As I have suspected you are most likelly want to bundle everything into one docker image.
+But, I don't think this is the right choice with such project.

+Using separate deployments for backend and frontend is a cloud-native design choice that optimizes scalability, cost, security, and operational simplicity.

+Backend has long running processes, requires CPU,Memory, and Storage for been stateful.
+While frontend has prebuild static files, usually served over CDN wihtout needing any server runtime.

+With seperate hosting you are paying only for backend computing, frontend is almost free since it's served through CND.

+When the traffic hits, the scalling is completely different for frontend and backend.
+If we serve the fronent from a docker image, we have to scale out to handle increased traffic while the backend might not need it.

+Independent deployment can keep the server running while the frontend is updating a minor ui fix. and the server updates doesn't invalidate the frontend caching.

+Azure is build exactly for this setup, the App Services resource is packed with free tooling.
+- Zero infrastructure management
+  - no vm, no OS maintencance, no container orhestration required
+  - slot-based deplyments
+- Build-in observability
+  - Application insights
+  - Live log streaming
+  - Metrics alerts, dashboards
+  - Distributed tracing
+- Security
+  - Https enforced
+  - Managed identity
+  - Key vault
+  - Managed Configuration

+Azure App Service is purpose-built for hosting APIs and provides extensive built-in tooling for deployment, monitoring, security, and scaling.

+By deploying the backend as an App Service and the frontend as a Static Web App, the system leverages Azure’s strengths instead of recreating platform features inside a Docker image.

 ## Testing Philosophy
 We prioterize Unit test over integration tests
 ### Unit tests